-Beginning with the year ended June 30, 2018, the Authority adopted GASB Statement 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
+Beginning with the year ended June 30, 2018, the Authority applied the provisions of GASB Statement 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.

-The Plan is a single-employer defined benefit plan established January 1, 2006 to provide post-employment reimbursement of eligible medical, dental and vision expenses to current and eligible future retirees and their spouses in accordance with the terms of the Plan.
+The Plan is a single-employer defined benefit other postemployment benefit (OPEB) plan established January 1, 2006 to provide post-employment reimbursement of eligible medical, dental and vision expenses to current and eligible future retirees and their spouses in accordance with the terms of the Plan.